Sphaerodactylus ariasae

 Sphaerodactylus ariasae, commonly called the Jaragua sphaero or the Jaragua dwarf gecko, is the smallest species of lizard in the family Sphaerodactylidae.

 Description

 Sphaerodactylus ariasae is the world's smallest known reptile.
 The second-smallest is S. parthenopion, native to the British Virgin Islands.
-The Jaragua sphaero measures 14-18 mm (0.55-0.71 in) from the snout to the base of the tail and can fit on a US 25-cent coin.
-It has an average weight of just 0.13 g (0.00455 of an ounce).
-By contrast, the blue whale is 1,600 times longer and more than 1 billion times heavier.
+The Jaragua sphaero measures 14–18 mm (0.55–0.71 in) from the snout to the base of the tail and can fit on a US 25-cent coin.
+It has an average weight of 0.13 g (0.0045 oz).

 Geographic range

-The geographic range of S. ariasae is believed to be limited to Jaragua National Park, in the southernmost tip of the Barahona Peninsula, in the extreme southwest of the Dominican Republic and nearby forested Beata Island.
+The geographic range of S. ariasae is believed to be limited to Jaragua National Park, in the southernmost tip of the Barahona Peninsula, in the extreme southwest of the Dominican Republic and nearby forested Beata Island on Hispaniola.

 Habitat

 The preferred natural habitat of S. ariasae is the leaf litter of the forest floor of dry forests with limestone substratum.